 An unspoilt Polihue Beach

-Though the tide is way too strong for swimming, unless you’re crazy, Michael Phelps, or both, this 3-mile beach is unlikely to have anyone else around and is the perfect beach to have all to yourself.
+Though the tide is way too strong for swimming, unless you’re crazy, Michael Phelps, or both, this three-mile beach is unlikely to have anyone else around.

-On a clear day, you can see all the way to Molokai and on a particularly lucky day, there are seals and turtles around.
+On a clear day, you can see all the way to Molokai, and on a particularly lucky day, there are seals and turtles nearby too.

-I kept thinking a beach this clean, with such soft yellow sand and gorgeous views, would be absolutely packed on almost all the rest of the islands.
-Never mind that the waves were coming in sideways (have you ever seen such a thing!?) people would still be storming the sand with umbrellas and drinks with paper umbrellas.
+I kept thinking that a beach this clean, with such soft yellow sand and gorgeous views, would be absolutely packed on almost all the other islands.
+Never mind that the waves were coming in sideways (have you ever seen such a thing?!) — people would still be storming the sand with umbrellas and drinks with paper umbrellas.

-On the way you’ll pass Keahikawelo, or the Garden of the Gods, which is a rock garden full of boulders and towers.
-Some say the rocks were dropped from the sky as gods tended to their gardens, and others claim that the rocks are formations containing the spirits of Hawaiian warriors.
+On the way, you’ll pass Keahikawelo, or the Garden of the Gods, which is a rock garden full of boulders and towers.
+Some say the rocks were dropped from the sky as gods tended to their gardens, and others claim that they are formations containing the spirits of Hawaiian warriors.

 Kaunolu for sunset

 Kaunolu was a favorite fishing spot for King Kamehameha I and is considered one of the most sacred places on Lanai, with remains of shrines and petroglyphs still at the site today.

 Halulu Heiau, a temple in Kaunolu, was a refuge for anyone who broke kapu (Hawaiian laws).
 To escape the penalty of death, a person violating kapu would go to the temple, ask for forgiveness, and be allowed to return to their family without being killed.